OrdinaryMagician/stinger_m/Readme.md

  - Stinger (slot 3) (replaces shotgun)
  - Backpack (replaces backpack, identical to Doom Tournament version)

-## In progress

  - Unreal 1 HUD
  - Translator (has to be spawned in, since it would only be useful for mappers)

+## In progress

+ - Flak Cannon (slot 6) (replaces rocket launcher)

 ## Planned